best ramen cookbooks for a taste of Japan

 The name of this cookbook says it all.
 Ramen (officially, Ramen: Japanese Noodles And Small Dishes) provides a brief overview of ramen – what it is, flavor notes, a bit beyond.
 It’s a short, easily digestible book that covers the bare basics (I’m talking how to make noodles from scratch).
 And if you’re looking for a foundation to build upon, Ramen provides just that.

 Eat A Peach has been a memoir that’s been on my to-read list for a while now.
 David Chang is a legend.
 I’m in awe of how he’s created a brand as deeply loved and well-known as Momofuku.
 The cookbook, which bears the same name, is not for beginners.
 It’s complicated and involved.
 Whilst the results are amazing, you need patience (which I don’t have a lot of).
-Or you need to be a fan of Chang (I happen to fall into this latter category).
+Or you need to be a fan of Chang.

 Ramen Pantry Essentials